Tempera Vs Acrylic Paint – What Is the Difference

 Poster Paint Vs Tempera

-Tempera and poster paints are water-based paints, but the consistency of both of them is change.
+Tempera and poster paints are water-based paints, but the consistency of both of them has changed.
 Poster paints are thick, and the Tempera is creamy.
 When Tempera gets dry, it always gives a matte finish, and in comparison, poster paint provides glossy to semi-glossy, satin, stiff, and matte finishing.

 Tempera Vs Water Color

-Tempera and watercolors are almost the same because both paints can scratch off easily and can easily wash with hot water.
+Tempera and watercolors are almost the same because both paints can scratch off easily and can easily be washed with hot water.
 Both are non-toxic paints, so children of all ages can use them.
 If you use professional-level Tempera and watercolor, then it will become more durable.

 Tempera Paint Uses